 Requiring authentication for the Requests API endpoint prevents the creation of anonymous tickets from these sources.
 Although it's highly effective at preventing spam, requiring authentication will make it harder for end users to open tickets anonymously.
 The Require authentication for requests API setting is turned off by default and can only be enabled in the Support user interface.

 Requiring that your users register to use your Zendesk

 The default configuration of the Help Center is that the Sign Up page is displayed and that your users have the option of registering and creating a user account in your Zendesk.
-If you enable the Ask users to register option, you are requiring that your users sign up and create an account.
-To create an account, the user's email address must be verified.
-Until it is, any support requests they made (via the support request web form, the Web Widget, or email) will be suspended, and will not be added to your Zendesk views.
+To require users to sign up and create an account, enable the Ask users to register setting.
+When creating an account, the user's email address must be verified.
+Until it is, any support requests they make (via the support request web form, the Web Widget, or email) will be suspended, and will not be added to your Zendesk views.

 The registration process, and the advantages to the user of requiring registration, are explained in Registration.